-Banks in Switzerland entered the coronavirus crisis with very low problem loans, strong capital ratios and adequate profitability.
-All three metrics proved resilient in 2020 and will remain unaffected by ongoing pandemic-related disruptions over the outlook period as the economy recovers while government measures will be phased out but continue to support borrowers.
+Banks in Switzerland entered the coronavirus crisis with very low problem loans, strong capital ratios, and adequate profitability.
+All three metrics proved resilient in 2020 and in 2021 so far and will likely remain unaffected by ongoing pandemic-related disruptions.
 Lockdown measures were also less stringent than in other countries and sizeable government stimuli of CHF74 billion during the first wave of the pandemic and more than CHF23 billion in the second and third wave provided further support.